DeflatedPickle/FAOSDance/README.md

 - Open `FAOSDance.bat` and change `./FAOSDance.ps1` to the full path of where you put `FAOSDance.ps1`

 ## Using The Config
 The easiest way to use the config is to change your settings in the UI and then click the "`Save Configuration`" button.
-But if you want to edit the raw config as text, or share it, follow one of the paths in [Editing Files In The Program](#editing-files-in-the-program).
+But if you want to edit the raw config as text, or share it, find your data directory using [Finding Your App Data Directory](#finding-your-app-data-directory), then open the "`config.toml`" file.

 ### Config Options
 | Option | Description |